Mortification (band): Return to death/thrash roots

 On 6 June, it was announced that Mortification will record a new album in 2009.
 On 5 August, the band stated that they would record a demo for the new album.
 On 4 February, Rowe announced that the album titled The Evil Addiction Destroying Machine was partially completed, and it was released early June.
 Confusing many fans, Steve Rowe has reportedly called the new musical direction "easy-listening thrash".
 Rowe noted in a message for The Metal Resource about the reception of The Evil Addiction Destroying Machine: "With all new Mort releases there have been mixed response; pretty black and white.
 Some Really Like It and some really Don't Like It.
 But I knew with presenting the band in a reinvented way it was an excitingly dangerous move!"

 In 2016, Rowe spoke in an interview about a re-pressing of Post Momentary Affliction on vinyl.
 He stated that former drummer Jayson Sherlock redesigned the artwork.
-On 1 January 2018, Rowe announced that he had reunited with Mick Jelinic and that they were jamming some of their old material, with possible new material to be written.
-The Intense Years: 30th Anniversary Box Set was released on Soundmass Records in 2020 and contained reissues of Mortification's first five studio albums and Live Planetarium, with each of them having extra material.
-An exclusive disc, Live 1996, is included with the box set.